mirinnes/AXIOS-TODO_list/README.md

 # AXIOS-TODO_list
-We simulate a TODO list with an API
+We simulate a TODO list with a simulated API.

 For trying the program please choose any of the following names:
 * Bret
 * Antonette